pmean/classes/biostats-1/13/src/simon-5501-13-directions.md

 ## Question 1

 Create a new variable, third_class that indicates whether a passenger is in third class or not.
-The code would look like this.
+The code would look something like this.

 ```{}
 ti$third_class <-